Dima-369/macOS-Menu-Countdown/README.md

 * Multiple timers are supported (just launch a new tab in iTerm because launching this from shell is blocking)
 * Menu timer keeps counting once it reaches 00:00:00 (useful when the initial countdown was missed)
-  * This is displayed as -00:02:00 in the menu
+  * This is displayed with a minus like -3,33 in the menu
-* When quit by Enter from the shell it displays the remaining time (don't use Ctrl+C)
+* When quit by Enter from the shell, it displays the remaining time (don't use Ctrl+C)
   * Registering any signals does not work with [menuet](https://github.com/caseymrm/menuet) apparently

 ![Multiple timers](https://raw.githubusercontent.com/Gira-X/macos-menu-countdown/master/readme-images/multiple-timers.png)